CSC207-UofT/course-project-mer/phase2/CRC Card/Entities/Playlist.md

 Store the ID of the playlist, Store the name of a Playlist, Status of a Playlist, Tracks.

 ## Collaborators:
-Track, User, Admin, PlaylistActions, PlaylistLibrary, Search.
+Track, PlaylistLibrary, PlayAction, PlaylistAction, PlaylistLibraryAction, TrackLibraryAction, UserAction